 INITIATING YOUR POLISH FAMILY HISTORY RESEARCH JOURNEY

-Apart from hiring archivists on Upwork, you can find experts through the Association of Professional Genealogists (APG).
+Apart from hiring genealogical researchers on Upwork, you can also find experts through the Association of Professional Genealogists (APG).
 Click here to find out more.

-There are no obvious obstacles standing in the way of an “ancestral tour” of my relatives’ villages in Belarus.
+There are no obvious obstacles standing in the way of going on an “ancestral tour” of my relatives’ villages in Belarus.

 I will be back with more news in the coming months.